ontologies-ULL/OSDi/docs-src/progression.md

     osdi:hasDiseaseProgression osdi:BD_ManifestationsSet .
 ```

 To see how to numerically characterize the risk of a manifestation or any other disease progression, please refer to the [parameters section](parameter.md#42-adding-uncertainty-to-parameters).

+To see how to create more complex patterns to characterize the disease progression, please refer to the [pathways section](pathway.md).